microsoft/perfview/README.md

 ### Getting PerfView
 The PerfView executable is ultimately published at the [PerfView download Site](http://www.microsoft.com/en-us/download/details.aspx?id=28567).
 It is a standalone executable file (packaged in a ZIP archive).
-You can be running it in less than a minute!
+You can be running it in a few clicks.
+Click the [PerfView download Site](http://www.microsoft.com/en-us/download/details.aspx?id=28567), click download, open resulting downloaded zip file, and either execute it directly (double click on it in the ZIP archive, or better, copy it to your machine (e.g. drag it to your desktop and then double click it from there).
+It is a single EXE with no installation.
+You can be running in literally seconds.

 #### Getting the Latest Version of PerfView